St. Mark's Robotics: Automating the world since 1993.

 Welcome to the St. Mark's School of Texas Robotics website.
 Robotics offers a unique opportunity for student to apply normally hypothetical subjects to concrete fields, mixing engineering, physics, probability, and computer science to construct a robot worthy of a daunting challenge presented each year.

-The program was founded in 1993, and St. Mark’s has participated in FIRST from 1994 to 2001.
+The program was founded in 1993, and St. Mark’s participated in FIRST from 1994 to 2001.
 Additionally, we began participating in Botball, an autonomous robot-building competition, in 2003.

 Team members rely on extensive after-school and free period work to accomplish their goals, often making robotics into a very large extracurricular activity.
 This dedication sets robotics apart as one of the leading voluntary clubs at our school in terms of the number of students who attend it and the time commitment required.
 However, the joy of companionship, the expanding of intellectual and creative horizons, the fever of competition, and the satisfaction of victory are what make it worthwhile to be part of the robotics team.